nyangweso-rodgers/data-ops/next.js-app/README.md

 # Prisma

+- **Prisma** supports databases such as PostgreSQL, MySQL, SQLite, SQL server, MongoDB, and cockroach DB

 ## Why Use Prisma?

 - In the simplest case, **Prisma** can access your database as an **ORM**.
 As part of its suite of products, **Prisma** offers a "**Client API**" that can make writing even the most complex database operations simple.
 But where **Prisma** shines is in its ability to handle complex querying operations.